mousecrusher2/ktvvtmultiset/README.md

-# neomultiset
+# ktvvtmultiset

 multiset implementation for rust

 ## Difference of other multiset implementations

 `hashbag` crate is a hashmap with value as count.
-So `HashBag` can't store owneship of value.`neomultiset` can store owneship of value.
+So `HashBag` can't store owneship of value.`ktvvtmultiset` can store owneship of value.